ignu/trump-facts/README.md

 # full_title

-a complete sentence for displaying by itself
+a complete sentence for displaying by itself (optional)

+# leaning

+-1) appealing to the right
+0) appealing to both sides
+1) appealing to the left

 # urls